 If all goes well and they are fortunate enough to enter Phase III, ISTJs become increasingly aware of the insidious ways of their inferior Ne.
 As they become more aware of their inferior and learn to function more healthily as ISTJs, they experience greater balance between their Si and Ne, as well as an increasing sense of peace and wholeness.

-ISTJs’ Dominant Function: Introverted Sensing (Si)
+ISTJs’ Dominant Function: Introverted Sensing

 Si undergirds ISTJs’ propensity to function as conservators of tradition.
 However, because Si is a Perceiving function, ISTJs are less inclined to function as frontline activists for their beliefs or values than ESJs are.
 Rather, ISTJs prefer spending time reflecting on the past and their cherished traditions.
-Many enjoy attending religious services or studying religious texts, activities that support and strength their Si convictions.
+Many enjoy attending religious services or studying religious texts, activities that support and strengthen their Si convictions.

 Another feature of Si is its role in bodily sensation.
 Namely, it serves to monitor internal bodily affairs, ensuring that bodily needs are satisfied.
 As an introverted function, Si is more intensive than Se is, which can make ISTJs more sensitive to certain sensory stimuli.
 They may be hypersensitive to things like lighting, room temperature, noise levels, etc. This can make them more irritable than other types when sleep-deprived, hungry, or otherwise physically uncomfortable.
 Sensitivity to strong or unusual flavors and textures may lead them to adopt a relatively bland or routine diet.
-Si can also play a role in problems like hypochondriasis, contributing to excessive attention to and concern for bodily sensations, so that normal sensations become amplified and interpreted as signs of illness.

 We can also compare Si with its intuitive cousin, Ni.
 As Perceiving functions, both can be viewed as functioning rather passively.
 Both can also be associated with strength of conviction, as SJs and NJs alike can seem outwardly stubborn, opinionated, or closed-minded.
 The chief difference between these two functions is that Ni is a synthesizing function, weaving together disparate information to construct its own impressions or interpretations.
 Si, by contrast, does not see a different reality behind immediate sense data.
 Instead, it compares present experiences to past ones.
 For Ni, every experience is new and interpreted on its own terms.
 For Si, the past plays a more prominent role in interpreting the present.